fgw/iterated-prisoners-dilemma-websocket-server/README.md

 To address this, each round has a timeout.
 If a participant fails to provide a response within the timeout, their turn is forfeit.

+From testing, 200ms a round with 2 python clients appears to be fairly reliable.
+There are some dropouts but its not common.

 # References

 https://github.com/oldgalileo/bastille